davidglenntech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/tiC5aA4.jpg" height="80%" width="80%" alt="Step 1-1"/>
 </p>

-- Name your Virtual Machine anyway you want (this example uses **VM1**).
+- Name your Virtual Machine any way you want (this example uses **VM1**).
   - Resource Group is automatically given a name when naming the Virtual Machine, but you can change it if you wish (this example uses **VM1_group**).
-- Change the Region that best suites your location (this example uses **(US) West US 3**).
+- Change the Region that best suits your location (this example uses **(US) West US 3**).
 - Change the Image to a Windows OS (this example uses **Windows 10 Pro, version 22H2 - x64 Gen2**).
 - Make sure the Size is adequate enough to run this server (this example uses **Standard_E2s_v3 - 2 vcpus, 16 GiB memory**).
 - Create a username and password of your choice (this example uses **winuser**).
 - Skip everything else and click "Review + create".
-  - IF there is a Licensing Checkbox at the end, make sure that is CHECKED!
+  - IF there is a Licensing Checkbox at the end, make sure that it is CHECKED!
-- If Validation passed, click "Create".
+- If Validation passes, click "Create".
 <p align="center">
 <img src="https://i.imgur.com/JnsNUpw.jpg" height="100%" width="100%" alt="Step 1-2"/>
 </p>

-_Essentially repeat the same steps from creating the other virtual machine, but using Ubuntu (linux):_
+_Essentially repeat the same steps from creating the other virtual machine, but using Ubuntu (Linux):_
 - Set the Resource Group to the same as VM1 (this example uses **VM1_group**).
-- Name your Virtual Machine anyway you want (this example uses **VM2**).
+- Name your Virtual Machine any way you want (this example uses **VM2**).
 - Change Image to Ubuntu Linux (this example uses **Ubuntu Server 20.04 LTS - x64 Gen2**)
 - Keep the size the same as the Windows VM (this example uses **Standard_E2s_v3 - 2 vcpus, 16 GiB memory**).
 - Change the Authentication type to "Password", and create any username (this example uses the username **linuser**).